openvinotoolkit/openvino/docs/OV_Runtime_UG/automatic_batching.md

 @endsphinxtabset

+### Optimizing Performance by Limiting Batch Size

 If not enough inputs were collected, the `timeout` value makes the transparent execution fall back to the execution of individual requests.
-Configuration-wise, this is the `AUTO_BATCH_TIMEOUT` property.
+This value can be configured via the `AUTO_BATCH_TIMEOUT` property.
 The timeout, which adds itself to the execution time of the requests, heavily penalizes the performance.
 To avoid this, when your parallel slack is bounded, provide OpenVINO with an additional hint.

 For example, when the application processes only 4 video streams, there is no need to use a batch larger than 4.
 The most future-proof way to communicate the limitations on the parallelism is to equip the performance hint with the optional `ov::hint::num_requests` configuration key set to 4.
-This will limit the batch size for the GPU and the number of inference streams for the CPU.
-Therefore, each device uses the `ov::hint::num_requests` while converting the hint to the actual device configuration options:
+This will limit the batch size for the GPU and the number of inference streams for the CPU, hence each device uses `ov::hint::num_requests` while converting the hint to the actual device configuration options:

 @sphinxtabset